? University of Hyogo. All Rights Reserved.

 [School of Human Science and Environment] 2024.01.24

-Following the opening remarks, Department Chair Yoshimura gave a lecture on the topic of “25 Years of the School of Human Science and Environment - Education and Research for Achieving SDGs”.
-Department Chair Yoshimura noted that, “The School of Human Science and Environment tackles education and research into sustainable development goals (SDGs), and will tackle various initiatives for the next 100 years.
-We will preserve the philosophy of the School of Human Science and Environment while making innovations and advancements for future education/research and social contribution activities.”
+After opening remarks, Dean Yoshimura gave a lecture titled the “25th Anniversary of the School of Human Science and Environment and Research for Achieving the SDGs”.
+Dean Yoshimura stated, “the School of Human Science and Environment is committed to education and research on the Sustainable Development Goals (SDGs), as well as to various other initiatives for the next 100 years.
+He stated that the School of Human Science and Environment will continue to make changes and progress in its future education, research, and social contribution activities, while carrying on its philosophy.
 (Photo)